dempie/AID-sharing/README.txt

    e) Sripts/ contains the code that I wrote, and here the anlysis is conducted.
    f) SNP/ contains a reference file of the rsID needed by the package, info in the github of genomicSEM.
 Used by me also to add rsID to summary stats.
    g) Summary_Stats/ contains the the raw summary_stats downloaded from the papers, (mostly by GWAScatalog)
-   h) loci_definitions are different verisons that Nicola generated.
-The final version is the one that is the last used.